jlaza020/stars-windows-gui/README.md

 ### Getting Started

 We will be making a multi-threaded application that retrieves items from a file and sorts them depending on the selected column.

+#### Create a Visual C# Project

+We will create a Visual C# project in Visual Studio.
+Steps follow:

+* Open up Visual Studio and wait for it to load.
+* Go to File > New > Project...
+* Go to Installed > Templates > Visual C# > Windows Forms Application.
+* Enter a name for the project, e.g., MyFirstApp.
+* Chose a path (e.g., C:\vs_projects) for the project using Browse.
+* Click OK.

+Yay, you've created your first C# project!